|

 Studies have not been done to establish any difference between

-‘coastal veddah’ category.
+'coastal Vedda' category.
 Most importantly, these Mankerni

-veddahs knew their ages and articulated a good knowledge of
+Veddas knew their ages and articulated a good knowledge of

 everything.
 Maybe, the location had made a difference, as